derikwhittaker/presentations/README.md

 * 0 to React in 60 minutes
 * Testing your React app, make it bullet proof
 * Lambda, Lambda, Lambda => What is AWS Lambda and how can I use its awesome today
+* Mastering Code Reviews
+* Identifying the Stench: Learning to identify and resolve code smells

 2018 Conferences